Advertisment

 “The Helidon team recognized the value of virtual threads as soon as they were announced.
 With Helidon 4, the team rewrote the Helidon web server to natively use virtual threads, which resulted in much better performance and increased developer productivity,” said Tom Snyder, vice president of engineering, enterprise cloud-native Java, Oracle.
 “Now with Java 22 we are seeing another performance boost for virtual threads, and these significant improvements will benefit all Helidon users," he concluded.

-oracle Java 22 JDK
+oracle JDK Java 22

 Advertisment